nlweb-ai/nlweb-net/README.md

    - **Interactive Demo** (`/nlweb`): UI for testing NLWeb queries
      - Query input with natural language questions
      - Mode selection (List, Summarize, Generate)
-     - Streaming toggle option
+     - Streaming responses with real-time display
-     - *Note: Core NLWeb functionality is under development - currently shows placeholder responses*
+     - API testing interface
    - **API Documentation**: OpenAPI specification for `/ask` and `/mcp` endpoints

-     - *Note: API endpoints are planned but not yet implemented*
+> **🔧 Real AI Integration**: The demo uses mock responses by default.
+For actual AI-powered responses, see the [Complete Setup Guide](doc/demo-setup-guide.md) for Azure OpenAI and OpenAI API integration.

 ### Using the Library

-> **⚠️ For testing and evaluation only - not recommended for production use**
+> **⚠️ Alpha software - for evaluation and testing only**

 Install the NuGet package: